 We use a lot of tomato products at our house – soups, stews, salsas, casseroles… the list could go on for awhile.
-For years I’ve preserved our homegrown tomatoes in frozen tomato sauce, canned salsa and pizza sauce, and of course, Addictive Tomato Chutney.
+For years I’ve preserved our homegrown tomatoes and chilies in frozen tomato sauce, canned salsa and pizza sauce, and of course, Addictive Tomato Chutney.

 However, a quick look at the ingredient list on a can of Rotel shows no sugar, just: